Robert Andrew (golfer)

 Robert Andrew (born c.
-1841) was a Scottish professional golfer.
+1841) was a professional golfer from Scotland.
 He had seven top-10 finishes in The Open Championship.

-Early life

-Andrew was born in Scotland circa 1841.

 Golf career

 1860 Open Championship

-The 1860 Open Championship was a golf competition held at Prestwick Golf Club, in Ayrshire, Scotland.
+The 1860 Open Championship was a golf competition held at Prestwick Golf Club, in Ayrshire.
 It is now regarded as the first Open Championship.
 Eight golfers contested the event, with Willie Park, Sr. winning the championship by two shots from Tom Morris, Sr. Andrew scored 191 and finished in fourth place 17 strokes behind the winner.

 1864 Open Championship

 The 1864 Open Championship was the fifth Open Championship and was held on 16 September at Prestwick Golf Club.
 Tom Morris, Sr. won the championship for the third time, by two shots from Andrew Strath.
 There were sixteen competitors.
-Andrew carded rounds of 57-58-60=175 and won £3.
+Andrew scored rounds of 57-58-60=175 and won £3.

 1866 Open Championship

 The 1866 Open Championship was the seventh Open Championship and was held on 13 September at Prestwick Golf Club.
 Willie Park, Sr. won the championship for the third time, by two shots from his brother Davie Park.
 There were 16 competitors.
 Andrew turned in cards of 58-59-59=176 and finished in third place, winning £2.